south-lacrosse/www-dev/src/local-db-service/README.md

 1. Copy the files in this folder into that directory, though you can skip this readme.
 1. If the version of MariaDB you're using is not 10.11.10 then edit `package.json`, `lib\MariadbService.js`, and `lib\main.js` to replace the version number.
 1. Copy over the node_modules directory from one of the other database services e.g. `Local\lightning-services\mariadb-10.4.32+1`, though make sure the dependencies match in both `package.json` files (you can ignore the dev-dependencies).
-Alternatively running `npm i` if you have node installed.
+Alternatively run `npm i` if you have node installed.
 1. Go to <https://mariadb.org/mariadb/all-releases/> and download the version you want.
 On Windows make sure to select `Zip file` for the Package Type, and the Architecture is `x86_64`, as this code won't work for x86 (though x86 isn't available for recent versions anyway).